tembo-io/website/landing/src/content/docs/postgres_guides/listing-all-connections-in-postgres/listing-all-connections-in-postgres.md

 ---
-sidebar_position: 2
-tags:
-  - Postgres Basics
+title: Listing all connections to Postgres
 ---

 import PgAdminDashboard from './images/pgadmin-dashboard.png' import PgAdminDashboardTables from './images/pgadmin-dashboard-tables.png' import PgAdminServerActivity from './images/pgadmin-server-activity.png'

-# Listing all connections to Postgres

 There are 2 different methods to list down all the connections present in Postgres database - using SQL query and using PgAdmin.
 In this guide, we will explore these two methods and discuss the step-by-step process to run them.